reactjs/react.dev/src/content/warnings/invalid-hook-call-warning.md

 <ConsoleBlock level="error">

-Hooks can only be called inside the body of a function component.
+Hooks can only be called inside the body of a function Component.

 </ConsoleBlock>